Code Review #7227

 - Forget about variable lengths and provide the consist that makes the most sense.
 Neither realistic nor user-friendly, but easiest.

-#1 Updated by Eddi almost 5 years ago
+#1 Updated by Eddi over 5 years ago

 I'd stick with one single length for now.